Seattle Reign opens fifth season with a tie, but players not thrilled

 “For goalkeeping, sort of the more involved you are, the easier it is to get that rhythm and keep it versus a game where you’re out for 80 minutes and you don’t touch the ball and all of a sudden you’re called on to make a save,” she said.
 “I wanted to make a save and calm down.
 At the same time, too, being in the league this long, I had to calm the people in front of me down and make sure they felt comfortable.”

-The Reign won just two of its opening seven games last season.
-It missed the postseason for the third consecutive season.
+The Reign won just two of its opening seven games last season and missed the playoffs for the first time in three seasons.

 A match like Saturday’s would have been a loss last season, according to manager Laura Harvey.

 The Reign lost to Sky Blue last year in the season opener.
-It was the Reign’s first home-opener loss in franchise history, also ending Seattle’s league-record 22-game home winning streak.
+It was the Reign’s first home-opening loss in franchise history, also ending Seattle’s league-record 22-game home winning streak.

 “I see April as results, you just have to get results,” Harvey said.
-“You can’t expect to be perfect and in this league, why would you want to be because it doesn’t matter. … A l we’re interested in right now is making sure we don’t lose games.
-Tonight we didn’t (lose) and that’s the biggest positive.”
+“You can’t expect to be perfect and in this league, why would you want to be because it doesn’t matter. … All we’re interested in right now is making sure we don’t lose games.
+Tonight we didn’t (lose). and that’s the biggest positive.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.